-Sports Jobs in Virginia with H-2B Sponsorship
+Sports H-2B Sponsorship Jobs in Virginia

-Virginia's sports and recreation sector draws seasonal H-2B workers each year, with ski resorts in the Shenandoah Valley, golf courses across Northern Virginia and the Richmond area, and outdoor recreation operators near the Blue Ridge Parkway filing H-2B petitions for roles that U.S. workers don't fill in sufficient numbers during peak seasons.
+Virginia's sports and recreation sector draws seasonal H-2B visa workers each year, with ski resorts in the Shenandoah Valley, golf courses across Northern Virginia and the Richmond area, and outdoor recreation operators near the Blue Ridge Parkway filing H-2B petitions for roles that U.S. workers don't fill in sufficient numbers during peak seasons.

-See All Sports JobsOverview
+Find Sports JobsOverview

 Have you applied for this role?